NYU MRI Biophysics Group

 Advancing MRI Imaging

-We develop novel imaging markers based on advanced yet clinically usable MRI methods and biophysical modelsing, as well as their validation and traslation into clinical applications.
-We are part of the Center of Biomedical Imaging, Department of Radiology at the New York University School of Medicine.
+We develop novel imaging markers based on advanced yet clinically usable MRI methods and biophysical modeling, as well as their validation and traslation into clinical applications.
+We are part of the Center of Biomedical Imaging, Department of Radiology at the New York University Grossman School of Medicine.

 Our group is committed on contributing developed software to the scientific community by making it freely available on Github, and the open source MRTRIX.